ShivamKumar-cyber/Number-Hunt-Game/README.md

 This is a fun and simple Python game where the computer randomly selects a number between **1 and 100**, and you try to guess it.
 The program gives you hints — whether the number is **higher** or **lower** — until you find the correct answer.

+## 🔮 Future Updates

+1. ⏳ Limit the number of guesses to make the game more challenging.

+2. ⚠️ Handle invalid input (e.g., letters, symbols, or numbers outside 1–100).

+3. 🧠 Add difficulty levels like Easy, Medium, and Hard with different guess limits

 ## 🕹️ How to Play
 1. Run the Python file in your terminal or IDE.
 2. The game will randomly choose a number between 1 and 100.